symphonyoss/clj-symphony/.github/CONTRIBUTING.md

  * For documentation contributions, follow the general structure, language, and tone of the [existing docs](https://github.com/symphonyoss/clj-symphony/wiki).
  * Keep PRs small and cohesive - if you have multiple contributions, please submit them as independent PRs.
  * Reference issue #s if your PR has anything to do with an issue (even if it doesn't address it).
- * Minimise "spurious" changes (e.g. whitespace shenanigans).
+ * Minimise non-functional changes (e.g. whitespace shenanigans).
  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
- * Add the copyright holder of your contribution to the [NOTICE file](https://github.com/symphonyoss/clj-symphony/blob/master/NOTICE)
+ * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/symphonyoss/clj-symphony/blob/master/NOTICE) with any new attribution or other notices
- * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/symphonyoss/clj-symphony/blob/master/NOTICE) with any new attribution notices
+ * If your contribution includes source code for any Category B-licensed dependencies, add an appropriate notice to this CONTRIBUTING file

 ## Commit and PR Messages